The Boss's Son

-The next morning, I awoke and saw the puppy was still asleep on my chest.
+After what assumed to be a few hours later, I awoke and saw the puppy still asleep on my chest.
 It took a moment for me to come to grips with what was going on for me at the time.
 What was on my chest?
 A small wolf which I had never seen before.
-AAnd yet,it felt like he was my child.
+And yet, it felt like he was my child.

-My look turned down at the wolf and I saw he had awoken.
+My gaze shifted down at the wolf and I saw he had awoken.
 He moved around not even knowing he had been in my grip.
 The look in his eyes was so innocent and calm.

 "Who are you?
 Where am I?
 What happened?
 And why don't I have any clothes on!" he screamed.

 He had been close to panicking as he had discovered there was no clothing on his body.